Jack Taylor (heavyweight man)

 His diet was said to consist of up to 15 tandooris each day.
 He achieved some notoriety as a result of his size, including appearing on the TV show The Fattest Men in Britain alongside Barry Austin.
-In one TV show, Being The Fattest Man, he was weighed at 31 stones (or 196 kg).
+In one TV show, Being The Fattest Man, he was weighed at 31 stones (or 196kg).
 However, Taylor believed he was much heavier, and this annoyed him greatly; he insisted the scales were faulty.

 He died on 4 February 2006 at the age of 60 from a heart attack.
 Taylor was cremated at Rawdon crematorium in Leeds, which has special facilities to deal with larger coffins.

 In 2009 a fictionalized account of his later years in life was made into TV movie called The Fattest Man in Britain.